henriklein/ARChat/README.md

 # AR
+My Article written to this Project is here https://henriklein.medium.com/the-problem-with-current-voice-chat-systems-e47c85952f20
 ## Problem

 In the current pandemic we are in, socialising is not a thing.
 We have to rely on Voice Chatting services like skype, facetime, or in the worst case even zoom!
 Problem?
 Everybody can hear everybody in a room with the same volume.
 Not everybody in a room needs always to know what my friend and I are discussing in last school row.